davidlessonup/tiptap-workshop/README.md

 # Exercise #1

+## Issue

 Currently the UX for the link extension is a bit lacking.

-## Issue

-When a link is present:
+- When clicking on "Add Link"

-- The button should be highlighted and the text in it should change
+  - A prompt should be shown to the user to fill in with a url
+  - If the selection of text already contains a link, the text for this button should become "Change Link"
-- The alert should show the current value of the link
+    - The prompt should be prefilled with the current url set in the link

-### How to verify current behaviour
+- When selecting a part of the text a bubble menu appears
+  - This menu should only appear if a link is present
+  - Clicking on the "Open" button should open the url in a new tab
+  - Cicking on the "Unlink" button should remove the link from the selection
+  - Clicking on change should open and perform the same operation as "Change Link"

+Keep in mind that only missing parts for this exercise are all related to the integration of Tiptap, and not the UI elements

+- To help prompt the user, a util function called [promptUserForValue](/src/utils/promptUserForValue.ts) already exists
+- To interact with the editor data, a helper hook has been created [useCurrentEditorWithHandler](/src/hooks/useCurrentEditorWithHandler/useCurrentEditorWithHandler.ts)

-### Acceptance Criteira
+### Acceptance Criteria

+- All the requirements above are met

 # Exercise #2